 a.
 In general, project management guidelines will follow Texas Higher Education Coordinating Board (THECB) and the Texas Tech University System Board of Regents guidelines.

 b.
-Projects estimated to cost $2 million or more will be managed by the VCFPC.
+Projects estimated to cost $2 million or more will be managed by Facilities Planning and Construction (FP&C).

-(2) Oversight and approval of these projects will be by the VCFPC; however, the department to which the project is delegated will administer and execute the project and will be responsible for managing the project accounts.
+(2) Oversight and approval of these projects will be by FP&C; however, the department to which the project is delegated will administer and execute the project and will be responsible for managing the project accounts.

 c.
 Projects estimated to cost less than $2 million will normally be managed by the AVPO.

 d.
-Projects designated as part of the University Public Art Program will be managed by the VCFPC.
-Project funds from the 1 percent art allocation will be placed in an account managed by the VCFPC.
-All Public Art Program procurements will be approved by the University Public Art Committee (UPAC.)
-The Public Art manager in Facilities Planning and Construction will coordinate with the UPAC to procure public art.
-Individual art projects not part of a construction or renovation project normally will be managed by the VCFPC but may be managed by either entity with agreement among the VCFPC, VPAF/CFO, and AVPO.
+Projects designated as part of the University Public Art Program will be managed by FP&C. Project funds from the 1 percent art allocation will be placed in an account managed by FP&C. All Public Art Program procurements will be approved by the University Public Art Committee (UPAC.)
+The Public Art Director in Facilities Planning and Construction will coordinate with the UPAC to procure public art.
+Individual art projects not part of a construction or renovation project normally will be managed by FP&C but may be managed by either entity with agreement among FP&C, VPAF/CFO, and AVPO.

 e.
-Landscaping work that is part of a construction or renovation project will generally be managed by the entity managing the overall project (e.g., VCFPC or AVPO).
-Funds from the 1 percent landscape allocation will be placed in an account managed by the appropriate entity.
-Individual smaller projects not part of a construction or renovation project may be managed by either entity with agreement among the VCFPC, VPAF/CFO, and the AVPO.
+Landscaping work that is part of a construction or renovation project will generally be managed by the entity managing the overall project (e.g., FP&C or AVPO).
+Funds from the 1 percent landscape enhancements allocation will be placed in an account managed by the appropriate entity.
+Individual smaller projects not part of a construction or renovation project may be managed by either entity with agreement among FP&C, VPAF/CFO, and the AVPO.
 These projects will be handled on a case-by-case basis.

 f.
-The office assigned project management responsibility will be responsible for the administration and execution of a project including budget preparation, additional approvals, contract administration, financial management, project design, construction, and processing of invoices.
+The office assigned project management responsibility will be responsible for the administration and execution of a project including budget preparation, additional approvals, contract administration, financial management, project design, construction, processing of invoices, and project close-out.